Org mode syntax

 - orgmode.html file which is an export of orgmode.org.

 Org mode, as any markup language, can be written with any text editor.
-This is written with Vim and vim-orgmode in headless Debian Sid on WSL2 under Windows 11.
+This is written with Neovim and nvim-orgmode in headless Debian Sid on WSL2 under Windows 11.
 However, for this orgmode.html to be exported out of orgmode.org file, you’ll also need in that same Debian an emacs installation accompanied with .emacs config and htmlize.el.

-This document is based on work by fniessen and 2 while the css-stylesheet used here is based on work by https://gongzhitaao.org/orgcss/.
+This document is based on work by fniessen while the css-stylesheet used here is based on work by https://gongzhitaao.org/orgcss/.
+More stylesheets can be found from here and here.

 The first set of lines of orgmode.org form a header.
 Each header line starting with #+, configure org-mode’s interpretation of the remainder of the file.
 Here’s a typical header I use for org-mode files: